 Your role goes beyond merely providing and running the family.
 To be a good husband, you need to keep your wife and family happy.
 Here is how you can contribute:

 - Be a leader: When you are a leader you automatically know how to take charge of the house.
-There is a natural flow of things and ideas.
+Possessing leadership qualities lets you understand that there is a natural flow of things and ideas.
 And, a good leader knows the way, goes the way, and shows the way.
 But, remember not to be bossy.

 - Protect her: This is your prime responsibility.
 You must protect your wife from all dangers, and violence – both physical and mental.
 She must feel secure in your presence and not otherwise.